pankajraj-tse/pankaj-shell-example/README.md

 # pankaj-shell-example
-Contains the command for the linux to connect with Git
+Contains the command for the linux to connect with Git now check again and see